Thursday, September 19, 2024

 During the 1940s, Mr. Bradbury drew comics for Better Publications (Nedor/Better/Standard/Pines) which produced Coo Coo Comics and many other fantastic titles.
 Bradbury began for Western Publications in the late 1940s, where he would illustrate many Disney Characters for Dell Four Color (Comics).

-Jack Bradbury exemplifies the extremely high standard of kids’ comics cartooning in the Golden Age, where artists like Dan Gordon, Al Hubbard, Lynn Karp, Ken Hultrgren, Jack Bradbury, Jim Davis, Otto Feuer, Howie Post, Carl Barks, and many others provided the kids of America with consistently beautiful work.
+Jack Bradbury artwork exemplifies the extremely high standard of kids’ comics cartooning in the Golden Age, where artists like Dan Gordon, Al Hubbard, Lynn Karp, Ken Hultrgren, Jack Bradbury, Jim Davis, Otto Feuer, Howie Post, Carl Barks, and many others provided the kids of America with consistently beautiful work.

 Here, just look at Mr. Bradbury’s gorgeous, organic work in this funny animal take on the tale Aladin's Lamp!